Update your highest-performing pages monthly with substantive content changes—not just timestamps.

 For Perplexity visibility, monthly updates on key content are essential.

-Google AI Overviews inherits Google's traditional balance of freshness and authority signals.
+Google AI Overviews inherit Google's balance of freshness and authority signals; regular updates help, but domain authority and backlinks still matter.

 Signs Your Content Needs Immediate Updates

-Weekly testing shows declining visibility for a previously strong page; prioritize an update.
+Citation rate dropping: If weekly testing shows declining visibility for a previously strong page, prioritize an update.

-If your chatbot logs or search data show users asking questions your content doesn't address, expand coverage.
+User questions shifting: If chatbot logs or data show users asking questions your content doesn’t address, expand coverage.

 The Compound Effect of Consistent Updates